GP-Stanley/tech264-cloud-linux/ansible.md

 * Test the playbook runs without errors and the app and /posts page work
   * Deliverable 1: Paste link to your working /posts page in the main chat with the message "/posts working using one playbook to configure app + db"

-# Added this into the app script.
+Added this into the app script:
 ```yaml
     # Set DB_HOST environment variable
     - name: Set DB_HOST environment variable